Who Drive Better? Men or Women?

 Differences between men and women are found in a variety of fields such as mental health, cognitive abilities, personality, and aggression.
 Psychologists explain these gender differences as a complex interplay of biological, developmental, and cultural factors.

-Men engage in more competitive and risk-taking behavior, which is likely to result in higher probabilities of crashing.
+Men also engage in more competitive and risk-taking behavior, which is likely to result in higher probabilities of crashing.
+The biological reasons include testosterone, the male sex hormone.

-Men also show higher levels of sensation-seeking and risk-taking in different situations.
+Men show higher levels of sensation-seeking and risk-taking in different situations.

 At the same time, men often consider themselves better drivers.
 In a Canadian poll, about 48% of the men said they were superior drivers.
 Only 25% of the women said they were better.